-The court heard of group emails raising the issues that were sent to Hafez Alameddine and Jennifer Wolfgramm, a former Hall Chadwick staffer who was engaged by Macquarie Accountants as a bookkeeper.
+The court heard of group emails raising the issues that were sent to Hafez Alameddine and another examinee, Jennifer Wolfgramm, who is a former Hall Chadwick staffer and was engaged for a time by Macquarie Accountants as a bookkeeper.

 One of the most notable features of the email chains was that was that the payroll companies’ director, Yahya Alameddine, was never copied in.

 The examinations continue.
 Please support INO’s continued chronicling of the insolvency sector.